kumarsaravanarm/Amazon_Product_Scraping/README.md

 Using the pandas module converting the output into .CSV & .JSON file

 10min. time taken to Scrape all the data from the web page.

+# Bonus Task: Amazon Captcha Solver

+**Language** : Python

+**Modules** : Selenium, Pandas, Webdriver-Manager, PIL, EasyOCR

+The driver object is created to open up the web browser with the help of webdriver-manager module.

+The Amazon Captcha Image is extracted by using Pillow, requests, io modules.
+With that image using EasyOCR we can extract the text from the image with great accuracy ( we can also use pytesseract to extract text from image but it medium accuray than EasyOCR )

+Then passing the text into the amazon captcha box followed by Keys.ENTER which solves the captcha.